zpsy-hub/netflix-grades-impact-analysis/README.md

-# Student Habits vs Academic Performance – Derecho Trabaho Capstone
+# Student Habits vs Academic Performance
 This project uses Python-based Exploratory Data Analysis (EDA) to investigate the relationship between student habits and academic performance, with a special focus on digital media consumption, particularly Netflix usage.
 By analyzing the Student Habits vs Academic Performance dataset, the project aims to uncover how lifestyle choices, study patterns, and entertainment behaviors influence scholastic outcomes.

 Key goals include: